Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 **Transitions:**

-Set by serial interrupt routine when the UART becomes free — and also by `init_serial()` Cleared by `put_serial_char()` when a character is successfully dispatched to the UART
+* Set by serial interrupt routine when the UART becomes free — and also by `init_serial()`
+* Cleared by `put_serial_char()` when a character is successfully dispatched to the UART

 ### `get_serial_char()` function

 **Purpose:**

-Attempts to extract a serial character from the receive buffer **without blocking** (i.e. returns immediately whether or not a character can be extracted), updating the /RTS handshake output line to low (true) if removal of a character brings the receive buffer to a "nearly empty" state
+Attempts to extract a serial character from the receive buffer **without blocking** (i.e. returns immediately whether or not a character can be extracted), updating the /RTS handshake output line to low (true) if removal of a character brings the receive buffer to a "nearly empty" state.

 **Arguments:**